DriveX-devs/TRACEN-X/README.md

 - socat (for serial emulation)
 - [Optional] can-utils (for testing CAN Bus features with "canplayer" and "candump")

+### Usage of sudo
+The majority of functionalities could be used without sudo.
+However, in order to perform V2X message replay on a real network interface, sudo is required due to the need for writing to raw sockets.
+For consistency and to avoid unexpected permission issues, we conventionally run all commands with sudo.

 ### Python Packages
 - pyserial (for serial recording and reproducing)
 - pyproj (for GUI mode)